Respiratory Protection Program

 - Provide a selection of sample respirators in different models and sizes so that the respirator is acceptable to and correctly fits the user.

-- Maintain documentation for employee who successfully completes the training to indicate that they have been fit tested and trained.
+- Maintain documentation for employees who successfully complete the training to indicate that they have been fit tested and trained.

 - Retain fit test records until the next fit test is administered.